devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 # 220-BLoC

 ## Introduction
-The BLoC Pattern is a State Management solution originally designed by Paolo Soares in 2018 [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE).
+BLoC is an architectural pattern with a State Management solution originally designed by Paolo Soares in 2018 [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE).
 Its original purpose was to enable code sharing between Flutter [[@flutterdevteamFlutterFramework2018]]([@flutterdevteamFlutterFramework2018]) and Angular Dart [[@googlellcAngularDart2018]](https://angulardart.dev/) applications.
-Soares was working on applications in both frameworks at the time and he wanted a pattern that enabled him to hook up the same business logic to both Flutter and Angular apps.
+Soares was working on applications in both frameworks at the time and he wanted a pattern that enabled him to hook up the same business logic to both Flutter and Angular Dart apps.
 His idea was to remove business logic from the UI as much as possible and extract it into its own classes, into BLoCs (Business Logic Components).
-The UI should only send events to a BLoC and display the interface based on the State of a BLoC.
+The UI should only send events to BLoCs and display the interface based on the State of the BLoCs.
 Soares defined, that UI and BLoCs should only communicate through streams [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams).
 This way the developer would not need to worry about manually telling the UI to redraw.
 The UI can simply subscribe to a stream of State [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) emitted by a BLoC and change based on the incoming State [@sullivanBuildReactiveMobile2018; @sullivanTechnicalDebtStreams2018; @soaresFlutterAngularDartCode2018; @boelensFlutterReactiveProgramming2018].

 | 📙  | BLoC | Business Logic Component [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE) |
 | --- | ---- | :----------------------- |